GrooveWJH/PX4-SkyBridge-Relay/README.md

 ## Architecture

 - **MAVLink channel**: the companion computer routes `/dev/ttyACM0` (the PX4 USB CDC interface) through `mavlink-routerd`, which listens for MAVLink packets and forwards them as UDP server traffic on port `14550`.
 This allows ground control stations on the same network to receive heartbeats and send control messages without touching the flight controller’s USB connection.
-- **Serial-over-TCP tunnel**: `/dev/ttyUSB0` typically carries the PX4-side Micro XRCE-DDS stream; `scripts/bridge_control.sh` launches a dedicated `socat` process that listens on TCP port `8888` and forwards those raw bytes so any downstream TCP-capable XRCE Agent can treat the link as a serial transport.
+- **Serial-over-TCP tunnel**: `/dev/ttyUSB0` typically carries the PX4-side Micro XRCE-DDS stream; `bridge_control.sh` launches a dedicated `socat` process that listens on TCP port `8888` and forwards those raw bytes so any downstream TCP-capable XRCE Agent can treat the link as a serial transport.
-- **Serial-over-TCP tunnel**: `/dev/ttyUSB0` typically carries DDS or `nsh` data from PX4. `scripts/bridge_control.sh` (via its `start` command) runs `socat` to expose that UART on TCP port `8888`, preserving the raw byte stream and enabling remote hosts to recreate it as a pseudo-terminal.
+- **Serial-over-TCP tunnel**: `/dev/ttyUSB0` typically carries DDS or `nsh` data from PX4. `bridge_control.sh` (via its `start` command) runs `socat` to expose that UART on TCP port `8888`, preserving the raw byte stream and enabling remote hosts to recreate it as a pseudo-terminal.

 ## Requirements